smallhadroncollider/taskell/roadmap.md

 ## In Progress

 - Date validation
-- Add test for subtask linebreaks to MarkdownTest
 - Config option to always use UTC for markdown output
 - Relative dates days and weeks shouldn't include time?
 - Show remaining time on near dates